ECSS Annual Congress 2021

 26th Annual Congress of the European College of Sport Science (ECSS)

 ABOUT THE CONFERENCE

-At this Congress I was accepted for an oral presentation at the parallel sessions to present the main findings from my PhD study on health-related physical fitness of young artistic gymnasts from the UK.
-Our presentation was part of the pre-recorded Oral presentations from the official scientific programme at the Online ECSS Anniversary Congress 2020.
-The abstract was published in the conference proceedings book of the 25th Anniversary Congress of the ECSS, and together with our presentation are both available for download on this page.
-After the Congress, our study was built upon further and the complete findings were published in the International Journal of Applied Exercise Physiology, Vol.10(1), 2021.
+At this Congress I presented findings on relative and absolute handgrip strength in children.
+Our presentation was part of the pre-recorded Oral presentations from the official scientific programme at the Virtual ECSS Congress 2021.
+The abstract was published in the conference proceedings book of the 26th Annual Congress of the ECSS, and together with our presentation are both available for download on this page.
+After the Congress, our study will be built upon further and the complete findings will be published in a peer-reviewed journal.

 Pre-recorded Oral Presentation (Virtual)